Wiggenhall St Mary Magdalen

 Wiggenhall St Mary Magdalen is a civil parish and village in the English county of Norfolk.
 It is 6 mi south of the town of King's Lynn on the west bank of the River Great Ouse.
 It covers an area of 17.76 km2 and had a population of 729 in 304 households in the 2011 census.
 For the purposes of local government, it falls within the district of King's Lynn and West Norfolk.

-The villages name means 'Wicga's nook of land'.
+The village's name means "Wicga's nook of land".

-In the Domesday Book of 1085, it appears that all two of the Wiggenhall parishes were at that time a single parish named Wiggenhall, of modest size and sharing half a water mill on the old Wiggenhall Eau (the watercourse which ran through the parish before the Great Ouse arrived in the 13th Century) with Runcton Holme.
+In the Domesday Book of 1085, it appears that the parish and Wiggenhall St Germans were at that time a single parish named Wiggenhall, of modest size and sharing half a water mill on the old Wiggenhall Eau (the watercourse which ran through the parish before the Great Ouse arrived in the 13th century) with Runcton Holme.

 The earliest evidence of settlement is therefore the parish church of St Mary Magdalen, which is situated in the very northeastern corner of the parish.
 Most of the early settlement appears to have occurred here, probably due to the presence of a levee along the western side of the River Great Ouse, made of silts deposited by a former watercourse, the Wiggenhall Eau.